Global Stocks Edge Lower Ahead of Fed

-Declines in materials shares and disappointing earnings news sent global stocks lower Wednesday ahead of an update from the Federal Reserve.
+Apple's disappointing results and declines in materials shares sent global stock markets lower Wednesday ahead of an update from the Federal Reserve.

 Continue Reading Below

-The Stoxx Europe 600 edged down 0.2% in the early minutes of trading, weighed by a 1.1% drop in the basic resources sector.
-Mining shares were among the worst performers as Chinese iron-ore futures fell sharply after a winning streak and copper futures shed 0.9% to $5,754 a ton.
+The Stoxx Europe 600 edged down 0.2% in morning trading, weighed by a 1.5% drop in the basic resources sector.
+Mining shares were among the worst performers, as Chinese iron-ore futures fell sharply after an earlier winning streak and copper futures shed 2.5% to trade at $5,660 a ton.

-Futures pointed to 0.2% opening losses for the S&P 500 and Dow Jones Industrial Average after shares of index heavyweight Apple Inc. fell in after-hours trading on Tuesday.
-The world's most valuable company posted its first quarterly increase in profit in more than a year but reported tepid iPhone demand, weighing on share prices.
+Futures for the S&P 500 pointed to a 0.2% opening loss amid declines in index-heavyweight Apple Inc. and its suppliers.
+The world's most valuable company posted an increase in profit but reported tepid iPhone demand, weighing on its share prices in after-hours trading.

-Many investors were also waiting for the latest release from the Federal Reserve, due later Wednesday.
-Investors currently price a less than 5% chance of a rate rise in May, according to CME Group, but they will be watching the bank's update on recent economic developments following a modest pullback in recent data releases, and for any hints at a rate increase in June.
-The U.S. central bank will parse two more employment reports, including one on Friday, ahead of that decision.
+Europe-listed suppliers of Apple Inc. suppliers came under pressure Wednesday, with shares of STMicroelectronics down 1.7% in early trading and Dialog Semiconductor off 2.9%.

-Market participants will also be looking for any updates on the Fed's balance sheet.
-Minutes from the Fed's March meeting showed some agreement that shrinking the central bank's $4.5 trillion portfolio of Treasury and mortgage securities could start by year's end.
+Meanwhile, investors awaited the latest Fed update, due later Wednesday.
+Investors price a less than 5% chance of an interest-rate rise in May, according to CME Group, and this meeting doesn't feature a media conference or new economic projections.

 Continue Reading Below